top of page

 The noun 'diversity' derives from the same Latin root as the adjective 'diverse.'
 It originates from the Latin word 'diversitas,' which is formed from 'diversus,' the past participle of 'divertere.'
 In Latin, 'divertere' means 'to turn aside' or 'to go in different directions.'
 Therefore, the etymology of 'diversity' encapsulates the concept of the presence of a wide range of unique and distinct elements within a particular group, community, or society.
 It conveys the idea that these elements have diverged from a singular path or similarity, highlighting the richness and variety found in diverse populations and environments.
 'Diversity' has evolved to be a fundamental term in discussions about inclusivity and the recognition of differences among individuals and within societies.

-Quiz: Find the meaning of the noun diversity:
+Find the correct meaning of the noun diversity:

 Try Again!